 First and foremost, the Kodiak Queen will serve as the centerpiece of a new artificial reef.
 In the coming years, it will provide a new destination for scuba divers from around the world who are always looking for “the next best dive.”
 It will also prove useful as a science lab to study the area’s rich marine ecosystem.
 Second, the wreck will be something of a blank underwater canvas.
-The team of artist/divers from Secret Samurai will soon begin work to install an incredible, 80-foot rebar and mesh Kraken sculpture on the deck of the ship.
+The team of artist/divers from Secret Samurai installed an incredible, 80-foot rebar and mesh Kraken sculpture on the deck of the ship.

 The second phase of the project specifically targets coral restoration using the Kraken as a centerpiece.
 The goal is to bolster a living underwater space to regenerate many of the area’s threatened or endangered species.
 Among them: the goliath grouper.
 The massive fish was once commonplace throughout the waters around B.V.I. and became a vital asset in the war against invasive lionfish.
 The latter is now one of the largest threats to marine life in the Caribbean.